guiveg/pepesearch/README.md

 PepeSearch uses [the SPARQL endpoint analyzer](https://github.com/simenheg/sparql-endpoint-analyzer) for obtaining the data structure of a SPARQL endpoint.
 See the [configuration section](#configuration).

+Please cite PepeSearch as:

+> G. Vega-Gorgojo, M. Giese, S. Heggestøyl, A. Soylu, A. Waaler.
+PepeSearch: Semantic Data for the Masses.
+PLoS ONE.
+11(3), March 2016.

 Usage
 ==========